UCCE Frost Protection Training Units

 The December 2011 Grape Notes newsletter provides a detailed example of how temperature measurements using inexpensive portable towers can be used to evaluate the temperature inversion conditions on frost nights; with this information we can estimate the benefits of wind machines for frost protection at a given location.
-This brief video explains the use of these towers for assessing inversion conditions.

 The instruction sheet below explains how to visually analyze the temperature data collected by the above inversion towers.
 If you are operating your own towers following the system described above, this visual analysis is the easiest and most efficient way to evaluate the temperature measurements.

 The Zip folder below contains two example temperature data files from one inversion tower, and a combined data file produced following the instruction sheet above.
 To view these files you will also need a copy of the HOBOware software installed on your computer.